 Before anything else, you need to understand what your site can actually support.

 A standard padel court measures 20 meters by 10 meters, or 66 by 33 feet.
-Each court needs a minimum footprint of roughly 69 by 36 feet including surrounding access space.
-For multi-court facilities, you also need clearance between courts, player circulation space, and ideally a social area.
+Each court needs a minimum footprint of roughly 69 by 36 feet to include access space for players.
+For multi-court facilities, you typically need even more clearance between courts and ideally a social area nearby.

 For outdoor builds, orientation matters.
 Courts oriented north to south avoid the worst direct sun during play.
-Drainage is critical, especially in Florida, Texas, and other high-rainfall markets.
-A site that looks flat may have grading problems that add cost and time to foundation work.
+Drainage is critical, especially in markets with lots of rain.
+A site that looks flat may have grading problems that add cost and time to the foundation work.

 For indoor builds, the first thing to assess is ceiling height.
 The minimum is 24 feet clear.
-At that height, play is functional but lobbing is constrained.
-Thirty to 36 feet is the optimal range for a full playing experience.
-Many warehouse conversions fall short here and only discover it after they have committed to the space.
+At that height, play is functional but lobbing (the most important shot in the game) is restricted. o 36 feet is the optimal range for a full playing experience.
+Many warehouse conversions assume that a lower-than-ideal ceiling won’t matter and only discover it once players start coming to their courts.

 Site assessment also drives the permit strategy.
-A commercial outdoor installation in Miami-Dade County has very different requirements than a club build in suburban Dallas.
+A commercial outdoor installation in Miami-Dade County has very different requirements than an indoor club build in suburban Dallas.
 Getting clarity on the permit path early prevents the most common cause of project delays.

 Step 2: Court Type and Manufacturer Selection